rwickel/strength-tracker-pro/README.md

-# OneRep — Strength & 1RM Tracker
+# OneRep — Strength & 1RM Tracker App (web App, Android)

 OneRep is a high-performance, minimalist strength tracking application designed for serious lifters.
 It focuses on estimated 1RM (One Rep Max) progression and provides real-time percentage-based training zones.